-It seems a General Election couldn’t decide the fourth team to be promoted from League Two, so it’s going to have to revert to the end-of-season japes that you’d know better as the playoffs.
-Four teams are up for this one – including our dear Stevenage – but there’s nothing more we can expect from this first sparring contest than an idea of who might have what it takes to go up.
+A General Election can’t decide the fourth team to go up.
+So, it reverts to the end-of-season japes that you’ll know as the League Two playoffs.
+Four sides are up for this one, including our dear Boro’.
+But there’s nothing more we can expect from this first sparring contest than an idea of who might have what it takes to go up.

-Our visitors to the Lamex for the first leg on Sunday evening will be Southend United, a team who had automatic promotion in their own hands and ballsed it up on the last day of the season.
-Not that we can comment too much, given the Shrimpers ended eight points ahead of Boro’ and perhaps the most consistent record out of all the teams taking part in the League Two playoffs.
+Our visitors to the Lamex for the first leg on Sunday evening will be Southend United, a team who had automatic promotion in their own hands.
+But they ballsed it up on the last day of the season.
+Not that we can comment too much; the Shrimpers ending eight points ahead of us.
+They also have perhaps the most consistent record out of all the teams in the League Two playoffs.

-Southend have the sixth best home record and the fourth best away record in the division, which is quite an achievement when a lot of teams around them – including Boro’ – let themselves down somewhat either at home or away.
-Mind you, the Shrimpers arrived at our gaff earlier this season with the league’s best away record, but we beat ’em and they lost their way on the road.
+Southend have the sixth best home record and the fourth best away record in the division.
+That’s quite an achievement when a lot of sides around them (including us) let themselves down somewhat either at home or away.
+Mind you, the Shrimpers came to ours earlier this season with the league’s best away record.
+But we beat ’em and they lost their way on the road.

 If the league was decided on home form alone, we’d already be up.
-Only two others had fared better on their own patch than us – with our last three home games finishing in our favour.
-It’s been six games outdoors since Southend failed to score, however – this one is going to be a tough old nut to crack and it’s going to go the distance.
+Only two others fare better on their own patch than us; our last three home games finishing in our favour.
+It’s been six games outdoors since Southend failed to score, however.
+This one is going to be a tough old nut to crack and it’s going to go the distance.
 Don’t expect too many answers come Monday.

-Talking about number one, Stevenage are taking part in their fifth set of playoffs – and all five have been launched at home.
+Talking about number one, Stevenage are taking part in their fifth set of playoffs.
+All five launched at home.
 It’s been a varied history: final, semi-final, final, semi-final.
 If you’re a fan of pretty patterns and delicious order, then you’ll be well aware of how this one should go.
-Football doesn’t work like that, of course, but sometimes you can allow yourself to believe.
+Football doesn’t work like that, of course, but sometimes you can let yourself believe.

 And when we haven’t made the final, it’s been because of a goal in the last five minutes or after extra time or something.
 Harsh.